 However, most of the cracks and leaks can be easily handled on your own, helping you save money year-round.
 Plus, it can help you boost the bonuses of your annual furnace service too, helping you potentially preserve more heat while helping to improve energy efficiency and your comfort.

-So where should you check for those irritating leaks?
+So where should you look for those annoying leaks?

-- Inspect the caulking on all of your windows, checking both inside and outside.
-It’s easy to use a caulking gun to fill any holes you notice.
+- Look at the perimeter of all of your home’s windows, both inside and outdoors, inspecting the caulking.
+It’s easy to use a caulking gun to plug any openings you uncover.